planetsLightningArrester/parser-de-notas-de-corretagem/README.md

 Easing the PITA of making IRRF

 > Note: This is a JS/TS package.
-If you want the final-user solution, check the [Leitor de notas de corretagem](https://github.com/planetsLightningArrester/leitor-de-notas-de-corretagem)
+If you want the end-user solution, check the [Leitor de notas de corretagem](https://github.com/planetsLightningArrester/leitor-de-notas-de-corretagem)

 ## Example result
 > The `price` and `average` fields already include the fees paid